$ oc get managedclusters local-cluster

 NAME STATUS ROLES AGE VERSION ocp-worker-1 Ready worker 5m41s v1.24.0+3882f8f ocp-worker-2 Ready worker 6m3s v1.24.0+3882f8f

 Adding workloads to the nodes can reconcile some cluster operators.
-The following command displays that two machines are created after scaling up the node pool:
+The following command displays the creation of two machines that happened after scaling up the node pool:

 $ oc -n <hosted_control_plane_namespace> get machines